 What Size Hole Do I Drill for a T-nut?

 Drilling a pilot hole for the installation of a t-nut for wood is required.
-In fact, the pilot hole must be drilled all the way through the wood as the t-nut is always mounted on the back of the workpiece.
+In fact, the pilot hole must be drilled all the way through the wood.
+Thats because the t-nut is always mounted on the back of the workpiece.

 Now that you know everything about T-nuts, it’s time to learn how to install them correctly for your projects.
 That’s why I wrote the handy and quick step by step guide, How to Install T Nuts Correctly (2 Simple Ways), to help you with this.
 I will tell you some tricks there that will surely help you.